sketch-hq/SketchAPI/docs/philosophy.md

 ## Backward compatibility

 As stated above, we try not to change the API between releases.
-That means that backward compatibility is extremely important to us.
+That means that backward compatibility is essential to us.
 We do not want plugins using the API to break when a new Sketch version is released.

-Of course, some breaking will be unavoidable when the underlying Sketch feature completely disappear/change.
+Of course, some breaking will be unavoidable when the underlying Sketch feature completely disappears/changes.
 But we should try to think hard about how Sketch might change in the future and provide an API extensible enough that it could accommodate for the future.

-That also mean that technical debt won't easily go away.
+That also means that technical debt won't easily go away.
 If we make a mistake in the API, it will stay there.
 One way we try to mitigate that is to provide a new API method "fixing" the mistake while still providing the old API with a deprecation warning.
-We still need to maintain the old API (and the tests for it shouldn't be removed) but with the warning + the updated documentation, we can hope that the usage of the old API will slowly disappear.
+We still need to maintain the old API (and the tests for it shouldn't be removed), but with the warning + the updated documentation, we can hope that the usage of the old API will slowly disappear.